Sitka, Alaska: Territorial Alaska

-Sitka was the site of the transfer ceremony for the Alaska purchase on October 18, 1867.
-Russia was going through economic and political turmoil after it lost the Crimean War to Britain, France, and the Ottoman Empire in 1856 and decided it wanted to sell Alaska before British Canadians tried to conquer the territory.
+Sitka was the site of the transfer ceremony for the Alaska Purchase on October 18, 1867.
+Russia was going through economic and political turmoil after it lost the Crimean War to Britain, France, and the Ottoman Empire in 1856, and decided it wanted to sell Alaska before British Canadians tried to conquer the territory.
 Russia offered to sell it to the United States.
-Secretary of State William Seward had wanted to purchase Alaska for quite some time as he saw it as an integral part of Manifest Destiny and America's reach to the Pacific Ocean.
+Secretary of State William Seward had wanted to purchase Alaska for quite some time, as he saw it as an integral part of Manifest Destiny and America's reach to the Pacific Ocean.
 While the agreement to purchase Alaska was made in April 1867, the actual purchase and transfer of control took place on October 18, 1867.
-The cost to purchase Alaska was $7.2 million, 2 cents per acre.
+The cost to purchase Alaska was $7.2 million, at 2 cents per acre.

-Sitka served as the U.S. Government Capital of the Department of Alaska (1867–1884) and District of Alaska (1884–1906).

-The seat of government was relocated north to Juneau in 1906 due to declining economic importance of Sitka relative to Juneau, which gained population in the Klondike Gold Rush.
+Sitka served as both the U.S. Government Capital of the Department of Alaska (1867–1884) and District of Alaska (1884–1906).
+The seat of government was relocated north to Juneau in 1906 due to the declining economic importance of Sitka relative to Juneau, which gained population in the Klondike Gold Rush.